sirji-ai/sirji/README.md

 - Python (>= 3.10) - Make sure `python --version` runs without error.
 - tee command - Make sure `which tee` runs without error.

-To check whether these prerequisites are met by your machine, run:
+To check whether your machine meets these prerequisites, run:

 ```zsh
 sh check_prerequisites.sh
 ```

+Also, you will need an OpenAI API key.

 ## Contributing